• Skip to primary navigation

 Chop them like so....

-1. Step two - Then add the cider vinegar and sugar to the pepper mixture, (check the recipe for complete directions) and stir to bring to a boil.
+1. Step two - Then add the cider vinegar and sugar to the pepper mixture, (check the recipe for complete directions).
+Stir and to bring to a boil.

 Pepper jam boiling on the stove being stirred with wooden spoon.